Net-Advantage/DeveloperFundamentals/src/DependencyInversionFundamentals/README.md

 1. Understanding Dependency Inversion or Inversion of Control (IoC)
 1. Types of Dependency Inversion
 1. Lifetime of an object
-1. Setting up the `IHostBuilder` for hosting the application
-1. Implement the `IOptions` pattern with Dependency Injection
+1. Setting up Dependency Injection
+1. Resolving Dependencies

 Script:

+> If you already understand the Theory of Dependency Inversion, skip to the `IServiceCollection` for the code samples.

 ## Introduction

-Welcome to our video presentation on Dependency Inversion in .NET 7.0.
+Welcome to our video presentation on `Dependency Inversion Fundamentals in .NET`.
 In this presentation, we will cover the importance of dependency inversion, what it is, the different types, and the lifetime of an object.
-Using a console application, we will also show how to set up the `ServiceCollection` to register your services, and how to use the `ServiceProvider` to resolve dependencies.
-We will also build on your knowledge of the Options pattern which we introduced in the `Configuration in .Net` lesson.
+Using a console application, we will show how to register your services and then how to resolve dependencies.

 ## Understanding Dependency Inversion or Inversion of Control (IoC)